jessdaubner/interview-attendance-prediction/README.md

 `git clone git@github.com:jessdaubner/attendance-predictor.git`

 ### Configure `.envrc`
-DirEnv is a bash utility that will run a bash script when you `cd` into a directory that contains an `.envrc` file.
-It's used to specify the `APP_DIR` and `PYTHONPATH` for running the app outside of a container and may need to be changed based on your local setup.
-You must approve each new or changed file manually by running `direnv allow`.
+This project contains an `.envrc` file to specify the `APP_DIR` and `PYTHONPATH` for running the app outside of a container.
+It may need to be changed based on your local setup since the file included expects this repo to exist under `~/dev/`.
+DirEnv is the bash utility that will run a bash script when you `cd` into a directory that contains an `.envrc` file, and its current security settings require that you approve each new or changed file manually by running `direnv allow`.

 ### Build & Run the App
 Download and install [Docker](https://www.docker.com/get-started) and build the app locally: